 Brendan believes that the IRS provides an important service to refugees to integrate quickly into Canadian society by providing them with immediate support, assistance, and life skills when they arrive here.

-Saul has more than ten years of experience working for non-for-profit organizations dealing with community services.
-He joined IRS as a volunteer in 2012 and quickly identified himself with the needs of the organization.
-Saul holds an MBA from INCAE Business School and has several years of managerial experience in the financial, real estate and retail sectors.
+Saul has several years of experience working for non--profit organizations dealing with community services.
+He joined IRS as a volunteer in 2013 and quickly identified himself with the needs of the organization.
+Saul holds an MBA from INCAE Business School and has several years of managerial experience in the financial, real estate and service sectors.
 He currently works for the financial industry and writes articles on financial advice for the Latin American community.

 Citizenship and Immigration Canada

 Affiliation of Multicultural Societies Services (AMSSA)